-Prof Lester Grinspoon The Beckley Foundation Scientific Advisory Board includes leading international scientists on the topics of consciousness, neuroscience, biochemistry, psychiatry and psychology.
-Drug Policy Programme Global Reform The 'War on Drugs' continues to cause worldwide devastation.
+Prof Lester Grinspoon

+The Beckley Foundation Scientific Advisory Board includes leading international scientists on the topics of consciousness, neuroscience, biochemistry, psychiatry and psychology.

+In Memoriam

+"Through my LSD experience and my new picture of reality, I became aware of the wonder of creation, the magnificence of nature and of the animal and plant kingdom.
+I became very sensitive to what will happen to all this and all of us."
+Dr Albert Hofmann The Beckley Foundation's first Scientific Advisor "Use them with care, and use them with respect as to the transformations they can achieve, and you have an extraordinary research tool. [...]
+They're not addictive, and they're certainly not escapist, either, but they're exceptionally valuable tools for understanding the human mind, and how it works."
+Dr Alexander Shulgin An early member of the Scientific Advisory Board

+Drug Policy Programme

+Global Reform The 'War on Drugs' continues to cause worldwide devastation.
 Prohibition costs taxpayers billions each year, yet policies have failed to eliminate drugs, instead increasing the risks and harms associated with their use.
 Unregulated and mired in criminality, the illicit drugs trade is now worth over \$350 billion a year, and is associated with escalating violence, corruption, incarceration, and suffering.
 Over the last 20 years, Amanda Feilding and the Beckley Foundation have been at the forefront of global drug policy reform, pioneering a scientific evidence base on which to build balanced alternatives to the prohibitionist approach.
 We bring together international scientists, politicians, and other experts to explore key issues at influential seminars and produce a range of seminal books, reports, and papers.
 Collectively, these aim to minimise the harms incurred by current policies, and introduce rational alternatives which encourage research into the medical and social impact of certain psychoactive substances.
+Policy Publications The Foundation has produced over 40 books, reports, and briefing papers on global drug policy issues, which have had a strong role in influencing the UN and various governments and states in their moves towards reform.
+Our publications present a thorough review of the impact of current prohibitionist policies and shed light on many previously obscured areas of this complex issue, while opening up the avenues for alternative policies.
+We present alternatives to prohibition that:

-A Selection of Key Achievements Society & Drugs: A Rational Perspective (2002 - 2011).
+- Promote public health and human rights - Reduce drug-related crime, violence and corruption - Enable governments to gain control of, and profit from, one of the world's largest economies - · Dismantle the barriers to scientific and medical research Drug Policy Programme Society & Drugs: A Rational Perspective (2002 - 2011).
 This series of 11 highly influential seminars held at the Houses of Lords, brought together for the first time eminent politicians, scientists, policy-makers, and other experts to discuss key policy issues at the national and global levels.
 Out of these discussions came a series of policy reports and books, that laid the foundations for global drug policy reforms which are currently taking place.
-The seminars also paved the way for our ongoing policy programme which has included the following initiatives: The founding of two leading organisations: the International Drug Policy Consortium (IDPC) and the International Society for the Study of Drug Policy (ISSDP).
-These were both founded by Amanda Feilding and Mike Trace as part of the Beckley Foundation Policy Programme and launched at the Beckley Foundation Seminar of 2004.
-Since then they have become independent and flourished.
-The Beckley Foundation Global Cannabis Commission was initiated by Amanda in 2006, and launched in 2008 with the report Cannabis Policy: Moving Beyond Stalemate.
-This report was the first of its kind and has been extremely influential in the regulation of cannabis at UN and national levels.
-It was later co-published with Oxford University Press.
-The Global Initiative for Drug Policy Reform was launched in 2011 at a Beckley Foundation seminar at the House of Lords.
-The All Party Parliamentary Group for Drug Policy Reform was set up to support this initiative.
-The seminar was attended by high level governmental representatives from 14 countries interested in reform.
-Former Brazilian President Fernando Cardoso attended leading the representation of the Global Commission on Drug Policy.
-The Beckley Foundation's International Advisory Work.
-Amanda was invited by both the Guatemalan and Jamaican governments to advise them on drug policy reform.
-This included writing two reports for the President of Guatemala, Otto Perez Molina, one entitled Paths to Reform, which the president used at the UN and other international meetings.
-In Jamaica, Amanda worked closely with the Minister of Justice and the government in the implementation of a regulated cannabis industry.
-The foundation has also been involved in advisory work in Mexico and Colombia among other countries.
-Drug Policy Programme

-Policy Publications

-The Foundation has produced over 40 books, reports, and briefing papers on global drug policy issues, which have had a strong role in influencing the UN and various governments and states in their moves towards reform.
-Our publications present a thorough review of the impact of current prohibitionist policies and shed light on many previously obscured areas of this complex issue, while opening up the avenues for alternative policies.

-We present alternatives to prohibition that:

-- · Promote public health and human rights - Reduce drug-related crime, violence and corruption - Enable governments to gain control of, and profit from, one of the world's largest economies - Dismantle the barriers to scientific and medical research KFY PUBLICATIONS